Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 End Color Blue

-The Legend option provides you with a convenient way to interpret contour data displayed in the 2D and 3D Graphics windows.
-In this instance, you cannot view the Line Target () object contours in the 3D Graphics window.
+A contour key, or legend, provides you with a convenient way to interpret contour data displayed in the 2D and 3D Graphics windows.
+In this instance, you cannot view the Line Target object contours in the 2D Graphics window.

 2. Click Layout... in the Static Legend for FigureOfMerit1 dialog box.